HuangWenKang/remind-me-v1/Readme.md

 ng test
 ```

+### End to End Tests

-The following command will run the end to end tests.
+The following command will run the end to end tests in the application.

 ```
 ng e2e